derickr/php-community-health/RFC.rst

 Additionally, it shall be assumed that both parties (the accuser and the accused) are acting as reasonable people until proven otherwise.
 This means that best intentions shall be assumed unless significant evidence to the contrary is found.

-Note: reporting an incident does not absolve a person of the requirement to abide by the CoC.
+Note: reporting an incident does not absolve a person of the requirement to abide by the Code of Conduct.
 This means that the victim of harassment is not entitled to "harass back".

 ==== Community Mediation Team ====